 What does being an Indian meant to me till now?
 I think it has been assimilating various cultures in my personal value systems and being better than all of them.. the sum of all is greater than cultures added together.

 OpenXML is the same.
-It provides a culture new to us that promises efficiencies in the future.
-It is up to us to take up all that is there and make a story better than each of them put together, different cultures, different standards have been always beneficial for the world leading to choice & ensuring the survival of the fittest… if TCP/IP was not given a chance in the world dominated by Novell Netware’s XNS stack, would Internet ever be around?
+It provides a culture new us that promises efficiencies in the future.
+It is up to us to take up all that is there and make a story better than each of them put together, different cultures, different standards have been always beneficial for the world-leading to choice & ensuring the survival of the fittest… if TCP/IP was not given a chance in the world dominated by Novell Netware’s XNS stack, would the Internet ever be around?

-Microsoft does get things wrong; but with OpenXML it is bang on target !
-Why shouldn’t it be when OpenXML was formulated out of concerns of the community that uses its products.
+Microsoft does get things wrong, but with OpenXML it is bang on target!
+Why shouldn’t it be when OpenXML was formulated out of the concerns of the community that uses its products.
 MS first decided to present OpenXML as an ECMA standard in 2006.
 I had posted about OpenXML being adopted as an ECMA standard.

-Next when it was put forward to be ratified as a standard from ISO, India decided to vote against the same in Sept 2007!
+Next, when it was put forward to be ratified as a standard from ISO, India decided to vote against the same.